ubuntu-mate/ubuntu-mate.org/_posts/2015-09-24-ubuntu-mate-wily-beta2.md

 ---
 layout: blog-post
+class: blog
 title: Ubuntu MATE 15.10 Beta 2
-permalink: ubuntu-mate-wily-beta2
+permalink: /blog/ubuntu-mate-wily-beta2
 category: dev
 author: Martin Wimpress
 lang: en
 ---

 We are preparing Ubuntu MATE Wily Werewolf (15.10) for distribution on [October 22nd, 2015](https://wiki.ubuntu.org/WilyWerewolf/ReleaseSchedule) With this *Beta 2* pre-release, you can see what we are trying out in preparation for our next (stable) version.